 State University of New York Maritime College

 Founded in 1874 as the New York Nautical School, SUNY Maritime College,

 located at Fort Schuyler, the Bronx, N.Y., is the oldest of the state

 maritime colleges.
 The primary mission of the college is to prepare young

-mate or third assistant engineer) and to assume industry leadership positions
+mate or third assistant engineers) and to assume industry leadership

 Course work in preparation for B.S. or B.E. degrees is offered in marine

 engineering, marine electrical and electronic systems engineering, marine